Coach Jack Gray 1935-1951

 MOMENT NO. 49

 Dec.
-26, 1939: Texas defeats the Manhattan Jaspers 54-32 in the school's first trip to New York and Madison Square Garden.
+26, 1939: Texas defeats the Manhattan Jaspers 54-32 in the school’s first trip to New York and Madison Square Garden.
 The defeat marked the worst defeat to that point handed to a New York team in the Garden.
-The game was played in front of 18,000 people, the largest crowd to ever see a Texas basketball game at that time.
+The game was played in front of 18,000 people, the largest crowd ever to see a Texas basketball game then.

 The NCAA Tournament was born in 1939 with an eight-team format.
 Four from the West and four from the East.
 Winners in each bracket played in New York for the championship.